 Under this principle, the Mitsubishi Electric Group believes it is important to link the expertise, skills, and mentality it has cultivated as an organization to maintaining and strengthening corporate competitiveness and contributing to society.
 By adding new values at times and achieving further growth, we actively promote the human resource development of all our employees.

-Mitsubishi Electric's training system for employees in Japan consists of passing down everyday business know-how and acumen through on-the-job training.
+Mitsubishi Electric's training system for all employees, including those of affiliated companies, consists of passing down everyday business know-how and acumen through on-the-job training.
 Knowledge and skills that are difficult to acquire through on-the-job training as well as career development are provided through off-the-job training on a supplementary basis.
 Off-the-job training consists of conferring information on ethics, legal compliance, and other matters.
 Exceptional teachers from inside or outside the company provide expertise and skills training, or motivational education.
 Tests and competitions to improve skill levels are conducted, and practical training or international study opportunities at overseas sites and universities in Japan and abroad are provided.
 Emphasis is also placed on a managerial training program that focuses on training individuals for the core management positions that drive our businesses, and on developing core personnel and leaders.

 With regard to new graduate employees and mid-career recruits, we provide company orientation and training sessions to elicit their consciousness as workers and educate them on basic knowledge, management principles, compliance, and other matters.